 What Are The Different Types of Egyptian Cotton?

 You’ll see other luxury sheets on the market as being 100% Egyptian cotton, and that may very well be true.
 Unfortunately, it would be an inferior brand of cotton, often referred to upland cotton.
 Or, it contains some Egyptian-grown cotton, but it wouldn’t be the high-end quality cotton that you’re thinking of when you are putting your money down for the set of sheets that you believe you’re getting for a steal of a price.
 More on that later.

 What Are The Western Versions of Egyptian Cotton?

-When you’re in the Western world and you’re on the hunt for Egyptian cotton sheets, you can find quite a few options to choose from within the trademarked Supima’s label.
-While this isn’t Egyptian cotton, pima cotton is thought to be the absolute next best thing.
-This is because they grown from the same plant that creates the long staple Egyptian cotton.
+When you’re in the Western world, and you’re on the hunt for Egyptian cotton bed sheets, you can find quite a few options to choose from within the trademarked Supima’s label.
+While this isn’t Egyptian cotton, Pima cotton is thought to be the absolute next best thing.
+This is because they grew from the same plant that creates the long-staple Egyptian cotton.

 How Much Do Egyptian Cotton Sheets Cost?